enhancedlib/enhanced/README.md

 Note: many functions have not been developed yet, and will be gradually added in the future.

-- 1. Basic data types (e.g. String, Integer)
+1. Basic data types (e.g. String, Integer)
-- 2. More powerful exception handling (including C language support)
+2. More powerful exception handling (including C language support)
-- 3. Containers (collection, set, map, etc.)
+3. Containers (collection, set, map, etc.)
-- 4. Template (generic) classes and functions (C++ only)
+4. Template (generic) classes and functions (C++ only)
-- 5. Threading.
+5. Threading.
-- 6. Cross-platform underlying APIs
+6. Cross-platform underlying APIs
-- 7. Data processing.
+7. Data processing.
-- 8. ...
+8. ...

 ## 2.Install/Uninstall

-There is no installer yet, you can download the source code, build the project yourself.
+There is no installer yet, you can download the source type, build the project yourself.

 - The installer and uninstaller will be provided in the future.